Skip to main content

 Global Default Copy Strategy Options

-How Global Default is Applied
+How Global Default Is Applied

 • New folder artifacts: If a global default is set, it is automatically applied to any newly created CI of file.Folder.